 Many researches in this field are carried out in a scientific manner such as robot arm control, door lock control, mobile vehicle systems control and control of wheel chair using voice control systems.
 The main goal is to establish natural communication between humans and robots.
 This would eliminate the needs of devices such as keyboards and mouse and leverage suitable and intuitive ways of communication for non-technical and disabled users.

 The field of social robotics is a growing branch in the field of robotics which is integration of technical disciplines, psychology and sociology.
-A robot could modify its behaviour according to a user’s humour, or even more, express a related emotion, resulting in an increase of synergy with the owner in the cooperation.
+A robot could modify its behavior according to a user’s humor, or even more, express a related emotion, resulting in an increase of synergy with the owner in the cooperation.

 Automated Call Centers

 A call center is a popular term for a service organization that handles large number of telephone calls.
 In today’s world, all large companies have at least one call center.
 Calls are classified into inbound and outbound.
 Inbound calls are calls that are initiated by customers to query regarding product or to find out about new schemes.
 Inbound calls a sender initiates a call to the customer to inform the customers regarding the new services or sell the products.
-Call centers have been aided by a range of telecommunications and computer technologies including automatic call distribution (ACD), interactive voice response (ITR) and computer telephony integration (CTI) allowing the actions of the computer to be synchronized with actions happening on the phone.
+Call centers have been aided by a range of telecommunications and computer technologies including automatic call distribution (ACD), interactive voice response (IVR) and computer telephony integration (CTI) allowing the actions of the computer to be synchronized with actions happening on the phone.

-Iterative voice response (IVR) is a popular technology designed to provide callers with verbal, fax and online inquiries without the assistance of people.
+IVRis a popular technology designed to provide callers with verbal, fax and online inquiries without the assistance of people.
 Following are the advantages of using IVR in call centers:

 Improved customer satisfaction